Women are awakening and beginning to see the ways in which our conditioning has impacted us and kept us disconnected from our souls.

 Three main reasons come to mind:

 - Those of us, especially in the Western world have the majority of our basic needs met.
-Although many people have concerns about money and security, for the most part, we have what we “need.”
+Although many people have concerns about money and security, for the most part, we have what we need.
 This is triggering a seeking for a deeper purpose and meaning in our life.
-Our souls are urging us to express ourselves more fully and to do this we need to wake up and begin to see through the eyes of our soul and not our conditioning.
+Our souls are urging us to express ourselves more fully and to do this we need to wake up and begin to see through the eyes of our souls and not our conditioning.

 - Women collectively have experienced a great deal of pain and suffering.
 Just as suffering is often a trigger for awakening and transformation in an individual’s life, it is also triggering this shift in women collectively.